 2.3.1 Facebook measures

-Measures we used for connectedness on Facebook and habitual use of Facebook were included in Table 1.
-Connectedness on Facebook was measured through two questions (“I feel connected to my friends when I use Facebook.” and “I feel connected to my family members when I use Facebook”), and an average of participants’ responses to these two items were calculated as the connectedness on Facebook score.
+Measures we used for connectedness on Facebook and habitual use of Facebook are detailed in Table 1.
+Connectedness on Facebook was measured through two items, and an average of participants’ responses to these two items were calculated as the connectedness on Facebook score.
 Participants’ habitual use of Facebook was assessed through a revised version of the Self-Report Habit Index in line with past technology research (SRHI; Verplanken & Orbell, 2003; see Bayer & Campbell, 2012).
 Items were rated on a 7-point Likert scale from “strongly disagree” to “strongly agree”.
 We performed reliability analyses on the obtained data and Cronbach’s alpha demonstrated good internal consistency (α = .90).
 Average scores were calculated as an overall index of habitual use of Facebook.
 Both connectedness on Facebook and habitual use of Facebook were normally distributed in our sample.

 2.3.2 Need threat scale